acch/XML-to-bootstrap/README.md

 ```
 XML-to-bootstrap/       Contains build instructions and documentation
 ├── css/                Contains 3rd party CSS stylesheets used during build
+├── img/                Contains image resources used during build
 ├── js/                 Contains JavaScript code used during build
 ├── lib/                Contains 3rd party libraries fetched with Bower and used during build
 ├── modules/            Contains Git submodules such as Bootstrap
 ├── publish/            Contains the generated static web pages
 ├── sass/               Contains SCSS templates which are compiled into CSS stylesheets
 │   └── sample/         Contains sample SCSS to act as template for overriding Bootstrap variables
-├── src/                Contains the XML document describing the web pages
+├── src/                Contains the XML document describing your web pages
-│   ├── img/            Contains image resources for web pages
+│   ├── img/            Contains image resources for your web pages
-│   └── sample/         Contains sample XML to act as template for new web pages
+│   ├── sample/         Contains sample XML to act as template for new web pages
+│   └── sampleimg/      Contains sample image resources for demo web pages
 └── style/              Contains XSL stylesheets used to generate static web pages from the XML document
 ```

-`css`, `lib` and `publish` are temporary directories which can be deleted.
+`css`, `img`, `lib` and `publish` are temporary directories which can be deleted.
 They will be recreated during build.

 ## Usage

+The [Grunt](https://gruntjs.com/) task runner is used to build static web pages.
 The following Grunt tasks are available:

 Task | Description
 --- | ---